 Also Read : Five Stones Hostel – Where to stay in Singapore? (for a budget traveller)

 DAY 1 – MNL TO MALAYSIA

 Overview : My first day was specifically spent with my Travel from Manila to Kuala Lumpur, locating our hostel place, familiarize within the area and roam around.

-Detailed Post over my Malaysia Trip for 3D / 2N you may also read : Malaysia for 3D / 2N Trip (DIY, Complete Itinerary, Guide and Budget)
+ALSO READ : Malaysia for 3D / 2N Trip (DIY, Complete Itinerary, Guide and Budget)